About Ophthalmic Reconstructive Surgery

-The CorNeat EverPatch (scleral patch) is the first inert, synthetic and nondegradable tissue substitute for use in ophthalmic surgeries.
-The CorNeat EverPatch replaces the use of human tissue and degradable collagen patches for covering and concealing implants such as glaucoma drainage devices and sealing the eye in cases of missing tissue.
+The CorNeat EverPatch (scleral patch) is the first synthetic and non-degradable tissue substitute for use in ophthalmic surgeries.
+It is poised to displace the use of donor and processed tissue, which eventually degrades and carries the risk of disease transmission.

 The plans above are subject to regulatory approvals and requirements.